We have extensive knowledge of Myanmar (Burma) as we have been operating there since our company was founded in 1995.

 There are also several hassle-free overland border crossings from Thailand and Southwest China which provide alternative options for the more adventurous.

-Is it safe and ethical to visit Burma?
+Is it safe and ethical to visit Myanmar?

-There are a number of considerations we feel it’s important to understand if you’re thinking about visiting Burma, in light of the reported Rohingya crisis and other civil unrest.
+There are a number of considerations we feel it’s important to understand if you’re thinking about visiting Myanmar, in light of the reported Rohingya crisis and other civil unrest.
 We monitor the situation closely, following Foreign & Commonwealth Office (FCO) advice and by talking to our contacts on the ground.
-The affected areas are well away from visitor areas, and we believe that, ethically, visiting Burma remains the right thing to do.
-You can read about the situation in full, from the head of our Southeast Asia team, in our article Is it safe and ethical to visit Burma?
+The affected areas are well away from visitor areas, and we believe that, ethically, visiting Myanmar remains the right thing to do.
+You can read about the situation in full, from the head of our Southeast Asia team, in our article Is it safe and ethical to visit Myanmar?

-The official language is Burmese, and there are over 100 distinct languages and dialects spoken in Burma.
+The official language is Burmese, and there are over 100 distinct languages and dialects spoken in Myanmar.
 English is spoken in business circles.

 Food and drink